Can You Write Off a Merchant Cash Advance on Taxes?

 • Vehicle expenses: If you use a vehicle for business purposes, you may be able to deduct the expenses associated with its use, such as gas, maintenance, and depreciation.

-• Travel expenses: If you travel for business, you may also be able deduct the cost of transportation, lodging, and meals.
+• Travel expenses: If you travel for business, you may also be able to deduct the cost of transportation, lodging, and meals.

 • Health insurance premiums: If you provide health insurance to your employees, you can deduct the premiums you pay as a business expense.